 Synthetic Lethal Pathways and Networks

-SGIs are very common in genomes, with a 4 more interactions detected with synthetic gene array mating screens than protein-protein interactions yeast-2-hybrid studies .
+SGIs are very common in genomes, with 4 more interactions detected with synthetic gene array mating screens than protein-protein interactions yeast-2-hybrid studies .
 The SGI network is scale-free with power-law vertex degree distribution and low average shortest path length (3.3) as expected for a complex biological network .
 Highly connected “hub” genes with the highest number of links (vertex degree) are functionally important with many negative SGI hubs involved in cell cycle regulation and many positive SGI hubs involved in translation .
 Negative SGIs were far more common than positive SGIs, with synthetic gene loss being more likely to be deleterious to cell than advantageous which indicates than synthetic lethality may be comparably easier to detect than other SGIs.

 Essential pathways are highly buffered with 5 more interactions than other SGIs, consistent with strong selection for survival, as found with conditional and partial mutations in essential genes .
 This SGI network had scale-free topology and rarely shared interactions with the protein-protein interaction network.
 These networks are related by an “orthogonal” relationship: shared partners in one network tend to be themselves connected directly in the other network.
-Essential genes were likely to have closely related functions, whereas non-essential networks more relatively more inclined to have SGIs between distinct biological pathways.
+Essential genes were likely to have closely related functions, whereas non-essential networks were relatively more inclined to have SGIs between distinct biological pathways.

 There is poor conservation of specific SGIs between S. cerevisiae and S. pombe with 29% of the interactions tested in both distantly related species being conserved between them (Dixon2008).
-The remaining interactions show high species-specific differences; however, many of the species specific interactions were still conserved between biological pathways, protein complexes, or protein-protein interaction modules.
+The remaining interactions show high species-specific differences; however, many of the species-specific interactions were still conserved between biological pathways, protein complexes, or protein-protein interaction modules.
 Similarly, conservation of pathway redundancy was also found between Eukaryotes (S. cerevisiae) and prokaryotes (E. coli) .
 Negative SGIs were more likely to be conserved between biological pathways, whereas positive SGIs were more likely to be conserved within a pathway or protein complex .

-A modest 5% of interactions were conserved between unicellular (S. cerevisiae) and multicellular (C. elegans) organaisms but the nematode SGI network had similar scale-free topology and modularity despite difficulties metazoan RNAi screens being incomplete knockouts compared to null mutations in yeast .
+A modest 5% of interactions were conserved between unicellular (S. cerevisiae) and multicellular (C. elegans) organisms but the nematode SGI network had similar scale-free topology and modularity despite difficulties, metazoan RNAi screens being incomplete knockouts compared to null mutations in yeast .
 The nematode SGI screen identified network hubs with important interactions to orthologues of known human disease genes .
 Despite the lack of direct conservation of SGIs between yeasts and nematode worms, genetic redundancy at the gene or pathway level may yet be consistent with an induced essentiality model of SGIs where gene functions are conserved with network restructuring over evolutionary change .
 While nematode models are more closely related to human cells, cancer cells can present growth and viability phenotypes more comparable to yeast models.
 Therefore findings from both SGA and RNAi models are relevant to understanding cellular network structure and in healthy and cancerous human cells.
 RNAi has also been applied to human and mouse cancer cells in cell culture and genetic screening experiments.
-These findsings suggest that SGI network “rewiring” is a concern for identifying specific synthetic lethal interactions in cancer and a pathway approach may be more robust in the context of evolution, patient variation, tumour heterogeneity, and disease progression.
+These findings suggest that SGI network “rewiring” is a concern for identifying specific synthetic lethal interactions in cancer and a pathway approach may be more robust in the context of evolution, patient variation, tumour heterogeneity and disease progression.

 Synthetic Lethal Concepts in Cancer